cs550-epfl/cs550/labs/lab4/README.md

 You may use any tactic described in the user manual except for the `Tableau` and `Goeland` tactics, but the tactics shown in the comment at the begining of the Lab04.scala file are all you need.
 Make sure to read the examples attentively to understand the syntax.

 When you've finished, upload your file Lab04.scala on [moodle](https://moodle.epfl.ch/mod/assign/view.php?id=1100580) (one submission per group).
+The deadline for this lab is Friday 01 November, 03:59am.